 Stream of Passion‘s debut album Embrace the Storm does exactly that.
 The whole embeds almost irresistibly on Psychedelic, Gothic and Symphonic Metal elements.
 Not to forget that Embrace the Storm features a double female front – at least for the live shows: The sisters Diana and Marcela Bovio.

 And don’t we all love that, especially with both being very talented at their trade?

 To top it, you got the somewhat oriental flavors and tastes woven into the fabric of this here flying carpet.
 Now THIS spices the tune up just to the right level of heat.

 Embrace the Storm with Stream of Passion as a supporting band was one of the projects of Arjen Lucassen back in 2005.
-In an interview Arjen indicated that this was done to foster Marcela Bovio, whose many talents needed a platform or in Arjen’s words: “..to avoid letting a good thing go to waste…”.
+In an interview Lucassen indicated that this was done to foster Marcela Bovio, whose many talents needed a platform.
+Or in his own words: “..to avoid letting a good thing go to waste…”.
 Hmm, kind of a weird way to describe a talent sponsorship.
-It is thus a concept album of sorts – to set up the band Stream of Passion as an entity.
+It is thus a concept album of sorts, to set up the band Stream of Passion as an entity.
 Name well chosen, by the way of Marcela’s passionately delivered lyrics.

 And the record is best consumed in one piece and by way of its structure best seen in concert.
 Stream of Passion clearly manufactured this album to please the crowd.
-A pity that they did not continue in the same vein for the follow-on albums.
+And it is a pity that they did not continue in the same vein for the follow-on albums.
 Because this kind of tune really fills the music hall.

 Apart from a feeling of being over-engineered to a point, Embrace the Storm does not display any major flaws.
 Perhaps that towards the last third of the record, the song structure becomes a little repetitive.
+Also and connected to the former, some of the tracks display and undue length that they really do not deserve.
 And sadly this will knock a star off the rating – so be it.

 Get dat tune: